-To provide the student with the ability to evaluate modern database architectures, and design and implement databases for large scale applications, taking into account security and transaction management issues in Database
+To provide the student with the ability to evaluate modern database architectures, and design and implement databases for large scale applications, taking into account transaction and security management issues

 Mode of Delivery

 Key concepts are introduced and illustrated through lectures and directed reading.
 The understanding of students is tested and further enhanced through interactive tutorials.
 In the laboratories the student will progress through a sequence of exercises to develop sufficient knowledge of a relational DBMS to enable them to implement a relational DB application.